mikefero/ankh/README.md

 }
 ```

-#### Handling Client Sessions
+#### Handling Sessions

-The ClientSession type provides thread-safe methods to interact with a connected
+The Session type provides thread-safe methods to interact with a connected
-WebSocket client.
-You can use it to send messages or close the connection.
+WebSocket client/server.
+You can use it to send messages or close the
+connection.

-- **Send a Binary Message**: To send a binary message to the client, use the
+- **Send a Binary Message**: To send a binary message to the client/server, use
-  `Send` method.
+  the `Send` method.
-- **Close the Connection**: To close the client connection, use the `Close`
+- **Close the Connection**: To close the client/server connection, use the
-  method.
+	`Close` method.

 ## License